 That means that some dogs have gastrointestinal consequences from indulging in dairy products like ice cream — gas, diarrhea and vomiting (sometimes severe) can be the result.
 If you know that your dog is lactose intolerant, it’s best to stay away from ice cream.

-But if your dog can handle it, I think it’s fine to give him a little bit of ice cream every once in a while, as long as it’s an ice cream that’s safe for him.
+But if your dog can handle it, I think it’s fine to give him a little bit of ice cream every once in a while, as long as it’s an ice cream that’s safe for him, or a fruit popsicle.
 Remember: there are several things that we as humans can eat safely, but are dangerous (and potentially deadly) to dogs.
-In the case of ice cream, my biggest concerns are the artificial sweetener xylitol and rum ice cream’s best friend, the raisin.
+In the case of ice cream and popsicles, my biggest concerns are the artificial sweetener xylitol and rum ice cream’s best friend, the raisin.
 Both xylitol and raisins are life-threatening to dogs if ingested, even in small amounts.